 Battle raged behind her, the Liberté engaged with the galleon’s crew, while she advanced on the mage pair.

 She ducked a slash from the conjurer.
 No—the illusionist.
-He hadn’t used an illusion magic incantation to cloak the fleet; he was an illusionist himself.
+He hadn’t used an illusion magic incantation to cloak the convoy; he was an illusionist himself, using innate magic.

 Ignoring the enforcer apparition, she blocked the illusionist’s fiery blade, dispelling it yet again.
 With a gesture of cold, she dropped her fire shield as she grabbed his neck.

-“No more tricks,” she said to him quietly, and the whites of his eyes grew as he nodded gravely.
+“No more tricks,” she snarled at him, and the whites of his eyes grew as he nodded gravely.
 “What are you hiding?
-Why was the fleet cloaked?”
+Why was the convoy cloaked?”

 He trembled in her grasp, his breath quick.